 This junction was east of Stonehouse [Lanarkshire] station.
-The 1864 Stonehouse branch of the Coalburn Branch (Caledonian Railway) was met by the Merryton Junction to Stonehouse section of the 1905 Mid Lanark Lines (Caledonian Railway).
+The 1864 Stonehouse branch of the Lesmahagow Railway was met by the Merryton Junction to Stonehouse section of the 1905 Mid Lanark Lines (Caledonian Railway).

 The line through the station was doubled for the new line.
 Both lines were single track, doubling before the junction.
 The signal box, opened with the junction, was on the south side of the junction and on the east side of Lawrie Street.